Alan-FGR/GTA-Batch-Handling-Editor/README.md

 With this program you can easily select (and de-select) a vehicle category (sports cars, bikes, etc.) and add, multiply or set all the values of a variable.
 The categories are easily configured in the 'vehiclestypes' file.

+Teh columns are configured in the 'cols' file. (formatting is like this: Header_Text Tooltip Width_Chars)

 This isn't very nicely programmed because it was made originally only for personal usage, and personally, I don't care about some bad practices for my personal stuff as long as it works :).

 Here's an old screenshot: